NixOS/org/doc/constitution.md

 #### Special Elections

-In the event of a resignation or other loss of a steering committee member (including a [removal for conduct](#removal-for-conduct)), a special election for that seat may be held if the SC deems it necessary, or the SC does not have half of the normal size.
+In the event of resignations or other loss of steering committee members (including [removals for conduct](#removal-for-conduct)), the SC would have less than all 7 seats filled.

+When one or more seats are vacant, a special election may be held for those vacant seats.
 Otherwise, the missing seats are assumed to be abstaining from all the SC votes.
 A committee member elected in a special election will serve out the remainder of the term of the person they are replacing, regardless of the length of that remainder.

+A special election for vacant seats may be held if the SC deems it necessary, or the SC does not have half of the normal size.

 #### Full Reelections